The Absolutely True Diary of a Part-Time Indian: Plot

 Junior develops a crush on popular girl Penelope and befriends straight-A student Gordy.
 His interactions with the white students give him more perspective on both white culture and his own, and he finds himself torn between pressures to fit in at Reardan and his sense of loyalty to his Indian heritage.
 He realizes how much stronger his family ties are than those of his white classmates, noticing that many of the white fathers never attend school events.
 Junior also realizes that the white students have different rules than those he grew up with, evident when he reacts to an insult from the school's star athlete, Roger, by punching him in the face, as would be expected of him on the reservation.
 To his surprise, Roger never seeks revenge, and in fact only ends up respecting Junior more after the incident.
 Junior also grows closer to Penelope, which greatly increases his popularity as the 'almost boyfriend' of the most popular girl in the school.

-Roger suggests that Junior should try out for the basketball team.
+Roger suggests that Junior try out for the basketball team.
 To Junior's surprise, he makes the varsity team, which pits him against his former school, Wellpinit, and Rowdy, who is Wellpinit's star freshman.
 When Junior enters the court for his first match, his former schoolmates boo and insult him.
 Junior suffers some injuries from the game, namely from Rowdy knocking him unconscious, but his coach commends his commitment to the team.

 Later on, Junior's grandmother is hit and killed by a drunk driver.
 After her funeral, a family friend, Eugene, is shot in the face by his friend Bobby while both are intoxicated and fighting over the last sip of alcohol.
 Later, Reardan wins their second match against Wellpinit.
 Junior feels triumphant until he sees the look of defeat on the Wellpinit players' faces and remembers the lack of hope he had for his future while growing up on the reservation.
 Ashamed, he runs to the locker room, vomits, and breaks down sobbing.
 Later, Junior receives news that his sister and her husband were killed in a fire at their trailer.

 The tragedies that afflict Junior and his family, though forcing him to question his future and ponder the darker aspects of reservation culture, reaffirm his love for his family and friends, and he eventually learns to identify as both Indian and American.
 Rowdy later realizes that Junior is the only nomad on the reservation, which makes him more of a "traditional" Indian than anyone else there.
-In the end, Junior and Rowdy reconcile while playing basketball and resolve to correspond no matter where the future takes them.
+In the end, Junior and Rowdy reconcile while playing basketball and resolve to remain friends no matter where the future takes them.